Pomeranian Dog Breed Information

 visual appeal.

 He’s a square breed.
-His back is short and his ratio of height to body length, at the withers, is 1 to 1.
+His back is short, and his ratio of height to body length, at the withers, is 1 to 1.
 To calculate the proportions, two measurements are taken.
 The first is from the ground to the highest point of his withers; the second is from his buttocks to his prosternum.

-He’s a short backed, compact canine and his cobby body is well rounded.
-Because of his huge double coat and short back, he seems to be a floating fur ball.
+He’s a short-backed, compact canine, and his cobby body is well-rounded.
+Because of his huge double coat and short back, he seems to be a floating furball.

-The Pomeranian never limps, hops or sways, instead he seems to float along on tip toes.
-His neck is short and mounted on well laid shoulders, allowing his head to move along in a high, proud movement.
+The Pomeranian never limps, hops, or sways; instead, he seems to float along on tiptoes.
+His neck is short and mounted on well-laid shoulders, allowing his head to move along in a high, proud movement.

-His tail is set high and straight and flat along his back, and it’s covered by harsh, long spreading hair.
+His tail is set high and straight and flat along his back, and it’s covered by harsh, long, spreading hair.
 The tail’s profuse plume reaches to the back of his head, and the ruff that sits on the top of his skull and tail merge.

 The Pom should be so light and dainty on his feet that he seems to dance.
 He will never develop a coarse tendency.
-A show Pomeranian needs to be stylish, glamorous, intelligent and outgoing.
+A show Pomeranian needs to be stylish, glamorous, intelligent, and outgoing.
 Whenever he enters the ring, he will be full of life and self-confidence.

 Pomeranian Temperament

-A show Pomeranian needs to be vain enough to show off his beauty to its best advantage.
+A show Pomeranian needs to be vain enough to show off its beauty to its best advantage.
 If he doesn’t have this vanity so he can be a show off, it’s as serious a problem as owning a Pom with no good qualities that can be displayed.

 Pomeranian Head

-The head is wedge-shaped with a short fine muzzle.
-He has medium sized almond-shaped eyes, tiny pricked ears, and an intelligent sweet expression.The Pomeranian needs the right shape of head and muzzle, as well as a sweet expression.
-His muzzle shouldn’t be dish faced or downfaced.
+The head is wedge-shaped with a short, fine muzzle.
+He has medium-sized, almond-shaped eyes, tiny, pricked ears, and an intelligent, sweet expression.
+The Pomeranian requires a well-proportioned head and muzzle, as well as a lovely expression.
+His muzzle shouldn’t be dish-faced or downfaced.

-A Pomeranian’s head must be in proportion to the dog’s body and any exaggerations are incorrect.
-An ideal Pomeranian head is wide behind the jaw graduating to a fine muzzle.
-An incorrect long muzzle means the essential wedge won’t exist and the Pomeranian will have a German Shepherd look.
+A Pomeranian’s head must be in proportion to the dog’s body, and any exaggerations are incorrect.
+An ideal Pomeranian head is wide behind the jaw, graduating to a fine muzzle.
+An incorrect long muzzle means the essential wedge won’t exist, and the Pomeranian will have a German Shepherd look.
 If his muzzle is too short, the muzzle will resemble that of a Chihuahua.

 The descriptive word “foxy” in the outline describes the expression of a fox with extreme intelligence and a look of innocence.
-Even though his head needs to be foxy in his outline, he doesn’t need to have a fox’s long pointed muzzle If the Pom’s muzzle is long, he has a snipey sharp look.
+Even though his head needs to be foxy in his outline, he doesn’t need to have a fox’s long, pointed muzzle.
+If the Pom’s muzzle is long, he has a snipey, sharp look.

 Pomeranian Eyes

-A Pomeranian’s eyes are almond shaped, medium-sized and dark in colour.
+A Pomeranian’s eyes are almond-shaped, medium-sized, and dark in colour.
 If the Pom’s eyes aren’t the correct almond shape, he loses that distinct Pom expression.

 When evaluating the size of a Pomeranian’s eyes, consider the total size of the dog.
 If his eyes appear too small for his head, he’ll have beady eyes and a cunning expression.
 If they’re too big, he’ll resemble an owl; yet another negative feature.